narsingh2231/Project_TextClassification_Using_Flair/README.md

-# Project_TextClassification_Using_Flair
+# Project TextClassification Using flair
-This is a Project based on Text classification(NER), NER model will be trained using Flair library.
+This is a Project based on Text classification(NER), NER model will be trained using the Flair library.

 ----------------------------------------------------------------------------------------------------------